vegaprotocol/specs/protocol/0067-KEYS-key_management.md

 - The network issues a signature bundle to update that can be submitted to the Ethereum multisig contract to update the key there.
 - This is submitted to Ethereum; the multisig contract is updated.
 - Vega nodes receive the event confirming the key has been updated.
 - Party `p` now issues a withdrawal transaction.
-A withdrawal bundle is created utilizing `k1,k2,k3_new`.
+A withdrawal bundle is created utilising `k1,k2,k3_new`.
 - Party `p` submits the withdrawal bundle to Ethereum; multisig contract accepts it and transfers the funds on the Ethereum chain.

 Non-tendermint validators rotating keys does not generate signatures (<a name="0067-KEYS-003" href="#0067-KEYS-003">0067-KEYS-003</a>):